zuwarm/reforger-server/README.md

 It makes sense to rebuild the image after big Arma updates.
 Otherwise the game gets updated on every launch which will take time and download bandwidth.

+To also remove the build cache (the game might stay in cache otherwise):
+    docker system prune

 ## Run the server

 When starting a container Steamcmd and ArmaReforger might get updated.